fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 ```

 The new and interesting part of the code is [props.children](https://reactjs.org/docs/glossary.html#propschildren), which is used for referencing the child components of the component.
 The child components are the React elements that we define between the opening and closing tags of a component.

+Also we have used new way of updating visible state in <i>toggleVisibility</i>.
+This syntax is used when new state depends upon previous state and here setVisible first receives previous state of <i>visible</i> as argument and then return new state which is opposite of previous state <i>i.e changes true to false</i>

 This time the children are rendered in the code that is used for rendering the component itself: